2024 Indian general election in Telangana

 The 2024 Indian general election was held in Telangana on 13 May 2024 to elect 17 members of the 18th Lok Sabha.
 Voter turnout of 65.67% has been recorded.

+The Bharatiya Janata Party and the Indian National Congress performed strongly in the elections, winning 8 seats each.
+The remaining seat was won by the AIMIM.
+The Bharat Rashtra Samiti, which had previously won 9 seats, was decimated and failed to win any seat.